 Reaching students where and how they like to learn helps educators engage more learners, no matter what barriers they face.

-For iconic children’s book publisher Scholastic, pivoting to an online delivery model was critical to serving their vast audience in the “new normal” imposed by the pandemic.
+For an iconic children’s book publisher, pivoting to an online delivery model was critical to serving their vast audience in the “new normal” imposed by the pandemic.

-As the world's largest publisher and distributor of children's books, Scholastic has a 60-year heritage in the education sector and reaches children in 165 countries.
+As the world’s largest publisher and distributor of children’s books, it has a 60-year heritage in the education sector and reaches children in 165 countries.

-To learn more about the important role CDNs play in improving the performance of Ed-Tech platforms, checkout what Ashwin Rao, Director, Limelight Networks, India has to say in his recent interview with Data Quest.
+To learn more about the important role CDNs play in improving the performance of Ed-Tech platforms, checkout the interview with Data Quest.